How to Sell Insurance on the Internet? 7 Proven Playbooks to Double Your Sales (and Reduce Your Service Headaches) – GloveBox

 TAM stands for Total Addressable Market, which is the number of customers you could potentially serve.
 You want to know if the niche you’re targeting is big enough to grow in.

-If it’s a small TAM, you’ll want to target multiple lines of business – liability, comp, cyber, auto, etc.
+If it’s a small TAM, you’ll want to target multiple lines of business – liability, comp, cyber, auto insurance, etc.

 If it’s a large TAM, you can afford to go deep on one specific product.